mkaleta11/CLI-Password-Manager/README.md

 # CLI-Password-Manager
-A simple CLI password manager that lets you add, delete, view passwords or change the master password.
+A CLI password manager that lets you:
+- add automatically generated strong passwords
+- add your custom password
+- delete password
+- view all passwords
+- change the master password
+- change the file path on which the password database file is saved on .
-Strong passwords are generated automatically and all data is stored in an AES-GCM encrypted file.
+Strong passwords are generated automatically using my own effective algorithm.
+All data is stored in an AES-GCM encrypted file.
 Access is protected by a master password secured with Argon2id.

 # Features
 - Generate strong passwords
 - Add, delete, and view saved passwords
 - Change master password
+- Change file path
 - Encrypted storage with AES-GCM
 - Master password protected with Argon2